photo Locations of visitors to this page

 Just an update on how my cat is doing.

 Baby-kitty had two back teeth that were broken off at the root.
 It didn’t look a super-recent breakage, so I don’t know how long they were like that…could be a few weeks, could be months…but since that seemed like a likely culprit for his facial swelling, I gave the nod to remove them.
-The vet I went to was a short hop away in Menlo Park…they seemed efficient and pleasant.
+The vet I went to was a short hop away…they seemed efficient and pleasant.
 When I went to pick him up several hours later, the vet whipped out a plastic mold of a cats teeth/gums - it looked like a set of dentures for cats - and proceeded to show me what teeth had been removed etc. Nice customer-service touch.
 More importantly to me, tho, was the fact he said he found another tooth that looked like it needed removing, so he went ahead and did that…it didn’t appear to me that he charged me any extra for it, either.

 The vet gave me an amusing story about the teeth removal…how he went in and one of the back teeth came out, root and all, very cleanly.
 The other tooth was more brittle (even the root) and prone to breakage.
 So when he x-rayed Baby’s mouth to see if he’d gotten all the root, he saw a spot on the xray and thought to himself “more root” and went back in to try and get it.
 Another x-ray - another spot.
 Tried to remove it.
 Another x-ray, another spot.
 By then the vet figured he’d gotten most of it out and the remaining bit would either be harmless or would work its way out on its own….the vet didn’t want to go messing too deep into Baby’s skull, especially when the patient in question is a senior citizen of the cat kingdom.
 So I guess Baby had a tooth root that practically went up to his eyeball…an eyetooth?
 Hahaha…